santiweight/haskell-experience-reports/example.md

 ## Developer Tools

 <!--
 List your developers' work environment.
-If your devs use a mix of environments, feel free to list them and explain any difficulties the variety may have caused.
+If your devs use a mix of environments, feel free to list them and explain any difficulties the variety may have caused:
+ - IDE
+ - refactoring tools
+ - linters
+ - code formatters
 -->

 We use VS Code and the Haskell extension for our developer environment.
 We used to use Stack but had to switch due to (at the time) poor integration with the Haskell Language Server (HLS).
 Since switching to Cabal, we have had few problems getting set up with HLS, besides for the occasional 20s restart.